Peddler's Village

-Peddler's Village is a 42-acre countryside property in Bucks County, Pennsylvania featuring 60+ retail shops and boutiques, full and quick-service restaurants, a 66-room hotel and an indoor family entertainment center.
+Peddler's Village is a 42-acre countryside property in Bucks County, Pennsylvania, featuring 60+ retail shops and boutiques, full and quick-service restaurants, a 66-room hotel and an indoor family entertainment center.

 Popularity

-Open year-round, Peddler's Village is the third most-visited attraction in the Philadelphia region.
+Open year-round, Peddler's Village was the third most-visited attraction in the Philadelphia region as of 2018.

 From April through December each year, Peddler's Village presents monthly weekend festivals and other eventssuch as Murder Mystery Dinner Theater shows, food truck evenings, outdoor movie nights, seasonal displays and special events.
 The destination, which is also used for weddings, holiday parties, reunions, retirement parties, picnics, and corporate meetings, draws two million visitors annually.

 In addition to an indoor six-level climbing attraction, an arcade, a toddler area, and the Painted Pony Cafe, Giggleberry Fair features an antique Philadelphia Toboggan Company (PTC #59) carousel originally built in 1922.

 Location

 The Village is located in Lahaska, Pennsylvania, near Doylestown and New Hope in the Philadelphia metropolitan area.